 – You might have to worry about parking (especially at the top attractions during the high season)

-Taking the bus in Santorini is obviously the cheapest as with around 2 euros you can go pretty much to all the big towns and main attractions.
+Taking the bus in Santorini is obviously the cheapest way to move around as with around 2 euros you can go pretty much to all the big towns and main attractions.

 You can take the bus to pretty much every major town or attraction (including Oia) but the thing is that you don’t get a bus whenever you want it and things can get pretty busy and chaotic during the hot summer months of July, August and September.

-From the timetable above you can see that there is a bus from Fira to Akrotiri, Perissa, Kamari, Airport, Oia, Imerovigli and Athinios port.
+From the timetable here you can see that there is a bus from Fira to Akrotiri, Perissa, Kamari, Airport, Oia, Imerovigli and Athinios port.

-Here is roughly all the destinations that the local bus can take you along with the approx time that they take to get there:
+Here are roughly all the destinations that the local bus can take you along with the approx time that they take to get there: